 An advanced carcinoid tumor consumes large quantities of tryptophan, an amino acid which is necessary to make niacin.
 Therefore, a carcinoid tumor can cause the body to have a deficiency of niacin which may result in the disease pellagra.
 Pellagra is marked by a scaly rash, diarrhea, and dementia.
 Carcinoid tumors may also lead to heart disease, ulcers, Cushing's syndrome, and sexual dysfunction.

-- Q What are the side effects of radiation treatment for a brain tumor?
+- Q What is the initial treatment for the symptoms of a brain tumor?

 - Q What is the relationship between headaches and brain tumors?